TakiShiwa/donate-with-upi/README.md

 ---

 Thank you for visiting the Donate with UPI Repository!
-I hope these buttons make it easier for your project to receive generous contributions.😊
+I hope these buttons make it easier for your project to receive generous contributions. 😊